arvind-web/meditation-app/README.md

 # Meditation App
-A minimalist app which plays ambient sounds, so that you can think deeply.
+- A minimalist app which plays ambient sounds, so that you can think deeply.
+- Used Vanilla JS, HTML and CSS

 ## Pending enhancements:
 1. Create a progress bar for song